rutgerswiselab/NS-KGE/README.md

 <strong> We are still trying more hyper-parameters and more training strategies for knowledge graph models. </strong> Hence, this table is still in change.
 We welcome everyone to help us update this table and hyper-parameters.

-## To do

-The citation of our paper